A real-space many-body marker for correlated ${\mathbb Z}_2$ topological insulators

-{\it Conclusions.} In summary, we have examined the role of the spin-projected position operator $Z_{\sigma}$ in the topological transition of lattice models both in one and two dimensions, proving that it allows us to define a robust marker, whose phase clearly identifies the occurrence of a change in the topological properties of the ground-state wave function.
-Remarkably, the $Z_{\sigma}$ operator is particularly simple and, therefore, it can be easily evaluated also in fully numerical investigations (e.g., quantum Monte Carlo, Lanczos, and density-matrix renormalization group) without extra assumptions.
+{\it Conclusions.} In summary, we have examined the role of the spin-projected position operator ${\hat Z}_{\sigma}(\delta {\bf k})$ in the topological transition of lattice models, proving that it allows us to define a robust marker, whose phase clearly identifies the occurrence of a change in the topological properties of the ground-state wave function.
+The ${\hat Z}_{\sigma}(\delta {\bf k})$ operator is particularly suited for wave-function-based approaches (e.g., quantum Monte Carlo, Lanczos, and density-matrix renormalization group), where the topological nature can be extracted even in small clusters.
+Other markers, have been introduced and employed in previous works~\cite{bianco2011,amaricci2017}.
+However, being based on a single-particle picture (e.g., by the use of Wannier orbitals), these markers can be exploited in dynamical mean-field theory investigations but their application to fully many-body states is not possible.
+Our ${\mathbb Z}_2$ marker bears some resemblance with the many-body invariant for Chern insulators discussed in Ref.~\cite{kang2021}; however, while the latter one needs calculations with different boundary conditions, our maker is defined by a {\it single} many-body computation.
+Most importantly, the definition of $\rho_{\sigma}$, can be exploited to study interaction-induced topological transitions in strongly-correlated electron models.
 The very same definition can be applied even if the total spin projection $S_z$ is not conserved, e.g., in presence of the Rashba coupling in the Hamiltonian.
-Most importantly, the definition of $\rho_{\sigma}$, not being based on a $k$-space band picture, can be directly exploited for the study of interaction-induced topological transitions in strongly correlated electron models, including the Mott transition.
+Finally, the position operator could be useful also in experimental setups on quantum gases trapped in optical lattices, in which high-resolution imaging is now possible~\cite{enders2011}, allowing a direct evaluation of operators like ${\hat Z}_{\sigma}(\delta {\bf k})$.

+F.B. and A.P. would like to dedicate this work to the memory of Sandro Sorella, friend and colleague, whose seminal contribution inspired our investigation.
+We thank M.-F. Yang for having drawn our attention to Ref.~\cite{kang2021}.